Chicken and Sausage Gumbo

 Cajuns usually just serve this gumbo over hot rice in a bowl with a chicken piece on top and garnish with file powder and sliced green onions, often with potato salad served on the side.
 Some Cajuns put some potato salad in the bottom of the bowl in place of or in addition to the rice.
 Cajuns also usually add the okra at the same time as the meats, to simmer in their gumbo and also to add thickening.
 My wife Pat, who does not really care for what Paul Prudhomme calls the ‘slipperiness’ of okra, prefers her okra sliced, seasoned with granulated garlic, well-browned in a flat skillet with a bit of oil, to be added as a garnish at the table over the rice-gumbo mixture.
 Lately, we have been adding this seasoned, browned okra to the gumbo just after adding the meats and letting it cook in the gravy.
 Pat’s mother Ernestine used to call the skillet-browning "cooking the ‘slippery out of the okra".
 This also reduces the thickening effect of the okra a bit but has proven to be a compromise Pat and I can both enjoy.
 The last pot of gumbo I made was superb!

-I like to dice the reserved cooked breast meat into cubes (sort of like meat croutons) and sprinkle them over the bowl of gumbo before serving with sliced green onion tops as garnish, adding any reserved browned okra at the table.
+I like to dice the reserved cooked breast meat into cubes (sort of like meat croutons) and sprinkle some over a bowl of gumbo before serving with green onion top slices as garnish, adding any reserved browned okra at the table.
 Season to taste with hot sauce and gumbo 'file' powder (ground sassafras leaves) and 'Laissez les bons temps rouler!' ("Let the good times roll").
 Enjoy.

 Traditional gumbo is not overly spicy.
 Cayenne pepper is used for flavor, not heat.
 Hot sauce, red Cayenne or Tabasco peppers steeped in a vinegar base, is used to add piquancy and heat at the table as desired.
 Most folks in East Texas used Crystal-brand hot sauce which my wife and I also prefer.